Time-Aware and Transition-Semantic Graph Neural Networks for Interpretable Predictive Business Process Monitoring: Result

-The only notable performance drop occurs on BPI13c, where GAT-T underperforms the GCN baseline.
+BPI13c illustrates this effect most clearly: while plain GAT-T lags behind prefix GCNs, GAT-TT recovers and attains the best GAT Top-1 and F1 on the log.
 This dataset has a short median sequence length of three, a wide temporal span, and low event label diversity.
 Under such conditions, full graph attention based solely on local time differences may offer limited utility.
 However, when semantic edge features are introduced, as in GAT-TT, performance improves.
 This suggests that effective attention in sparse and temporally stretched logs requires richer contextual information beyond temporal proximity.

+BPI20 is the exception where prefix-GCNs outperform all GAT variants (see Section~\ref{sec:GATvsGCN}).
+Still, within the GAT family, semantics remain beneficial: GAT-TT surpasses GAT-T in both Top-1 (0.844 vs.\ 0.830) and weighted F1 (0.812 vs.\ 0.804).
+This indicates that while global attention is not the best paradigm under high-class cardinality, low sample size, and minimal event-level features, semantic transitions continue to strengthen per-edge signals.

 In summary, the results demonstrate the advantages of full graph attention and underscore the complementary role of transition semantics in enhancing prediction accuracy, particularly in settings with temporal and structural heterogeneity.